 The Man Wants Guide to Choosing your Signature Scent

 We’ve all seen the adverts.
 Gerard Butler posing against a city landscape in a Hugo Boss suit.
 Jonny Depp prowling some rural terrain wearing a little too much eyeliner.
 David Beckham reclining in a luxury apartment, looking all shirtless and serious.
-But, with the extensive collection of TV adverts, billboards, magazine editorials and pushy sales-assistants – choosing the right men’s fragrance is no simple task.
+But, with the extensive collection of TV adverts, billboards, magazine editorials and pushy sales-assistants – choosing the right Men’s Signature Scent is no simple task.

 Floral doesn’t necessarily mean feminine.
 Floral fragrances are one of the most popular fragrance types for women and men.
-Lavender, Jasmine, Rose and Orange Blossom are all popular (and expensive) ingredients in floral men’s fragrances and when combined with the perfect accents, can produce a scent which is rich, smokey, expensive and nothing like your Great Aunt Mable’s signature scent.
+Lavender, Jasmine, Rose and Orange Blossom are all popular (and expensive) ingredients in floral men’s signature scents and when combined with the perfect accents, can produce a signature scent which is rich, smokey, expensive and nothing like your Great Aunt Mable’s signature scent.

-If you’re on the hunt for a floral fragrance that’s masculine and mature – we recommend the Jo Malone ‘Amber and Lavender Cologne’.
+If you’re on the hunt for a Men’s Signature Scent that’s floral, masculine and mature – we recommend the Jo Malone ‘Amber and Lavender Cologne’.